amin-Lotfi/Smart-Home/README.md

-# SmartHome Project
+# Advanced SmartHome: Nlp IoT System

 ## Overview

-SmartHome is a comprehensive IoT-based home automation system that integrates hardware, AI, and a user-friendly web interface to provide seamless control over home devices.
+SmartHome is a comprehensive IoT-based home automation system that integrates hardware, nlp, and a user-friendly web interface to provide seamless control over home devices.
 The project is structured to include components for data processing, machine learning, a backend for database management, and a frontend for user interaction.

 ## Project Structure